Stock futures plunge as Apple warning weighs

 Continue Reading Below

-Apple shares tumbled more than 7 percent in after-hours trading Wednesday, after the iPhone maker warned that quarterly revenue for the crucial holiday sales season would be lower than expected.
+Apple shares tumbled more than 8 percent in premarket trading Thursday, after the iPhone maker warned that quarterly revenue for the crucial holiday sales season would be lower than expected.

+That drop in Apple shares will shave 85 points off the Dow Industrials when the markets opens.

 Apple CEO Tim Cook said in a letter to shareholders released after markets closed, attributed most of the revenue drop to lower iPhone sales, China’s slowing economy and trade tensions between China and the U.S.